blinkdog/xcomjs/doc/notes.md

 in the WAVE data file and continues to the end of the file.
 The exact length of this data can be found in the 4 bytes (UInt32LE) just prior to the data, at Offset 0x28 (Offset 40).

+## Difficulty Selection Screen

+### Text Resources

+    window.XCOM.ENGLISH[782] = "Select Difficulty Level"
+    window.XCOM.ENGLISH[783] = "1> Beginner"
+    window.XCOM.ENGLISH[784] = "2> Experienced"
+    window.XCOM.ENGLISH[785] = "3> Veteran"
+    window.XCOM.ENGLISH[786] = "4> Genius"
+    window.XCOM.ENGLISH[787] = "5> Superhuman"

+### Graphical Layout

+The background (back palette 0) and window border (COLOR_GREEN), start at upper-left coordinates 64, 10 and have dimensions: 192, 180

+"Select Difficulty Level" is COLOR_YELLOW and starts at 112, 30.
+It is probably centered and can be rendered with drawCenterText.

+The buttons are COLOR_GREEN with COLOR_GREEN labels.
+There are five buttons with upper-left coordinates:

+    80,  55
+    80,  80
+    80, 105
+    80, 130
+    80, 155

+The buttons have dimensions: 160, 18.
+The labels are covered under Text Resources above.